 The library contracts with many third-party services to provide services, including reference management, ebooks, electronic resources, and digital collections.
 These vendors are expected to comply with ITS policies.
 Most of these services may be used with limited personal information required as long as you access the resource from a computer on campus, but they collect session data of various kinds, such as resources accessed and search logs.
 If you wish to avoid this type of tracking, please discuss your options with the library.
 Most vendors offer additional services you can optionally access with a personal account.
 Important exceptions include EndNote Web, MRI, New York Times Website academic license, SciFinder Scholar, SimplyAnalytics, PrivCo, and RefWorks, which always require registering with your Loyola email address.
 Our vendors generally follow good security practices, but all use of these services is governed by their privacy and security policies.
 Certain policies are listed below, but please check if you have specific questions:

 - Ex Libris: http://www.exlibrisgroup.com/category/Privacy

 - JSTOR: https://about.jstor.org/privacy/

 - ProQuest About | http://www.proquest.com/about/privacy-statement.html

 Security of Your Information

 Information submitted through the library website is generally not secure, and can be potentially compromised.
-Most pages requiring a password are securely transmitted.
 All browsers should have security warnings about whether a page is secure or not.
+All pages requiring a password are securely transmitted.

-All information collected above will be stored on secure Loyola University Chicago on vendor servers, in Loyola University Chicago email accounts, or secure network drives.
+All personally identifying information (PII) collected while using library services will be stored on secure Loyola University Chicago or vendor servers, in Loyola University Chicago email accounts, or secure network drives.
 No PII is permitted on local hard drives, and computers are regularly scanned for PII.

 In the case of a data breach, the ITS Data Breach Response Policy applies.